saucam/kraken/README.md

 torch 2.2+

 ## How to Use

-(Optional) 0.
+(Optional) I. Run the jupyter notbook kraken_prepare_trainingdata.ipynb to prepare your specific training data (Optional) II.
 Run the jupyter notebook kraken_train_router.ipynb to train a router that will be imported later as a our router on the Kraken CoE Architecture

 1. Run the kraken_lm_save.ipynb that will load a router (could be the one you have trained in step 0.) and sets up a model following the Kraken CoE Architecture, according to the config.json.